Weave Code

 spatie/laravel-db-snapshots

 Artisan commands to quickly create, load, list, and clean up database snapshots in Laravel.
-Dump your DB, restore any snapshot (or the latest), and keep only recent dumps.
-Supports MySQL, PostgreSQL, and SQLite.
+Dump and restore MySQL, PostgreSQL, and SQLite databases with named or latest snapshots—ideal for local/dev workflows and fast resets.

 View on GitHub